President’s Day Necklace or Lanyard Craft

 Instructions

-1. Print out the printable on heavy card stock and cut out carefully.
+1. Print the star pattern on heavy card stock.

-2. Punch a hole at the top of the star for the cord.
+3. Punch a hole near the top of the star.

 Patterns, Templates and Printables